HugoZam/itmd-362-pp/pp-04/readme.md

 * HCI Guidline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/visual-design/adaptivity-and-layout/
 * How you implemented it in your sketch:
+I wanted to implement the auto layout from the I phone HCI to implement a simpler layout while still having the iit alert on the bottom of the login because I think most users of the website just want to log in and it is very hard to tap on the login elements to login.
+I want to push the alert underneath the login so that it is still there just not in the way.
 * HCI Guidline Three (URL):
 * How you implemented it in your sketch: